↓ Skip to main content

 Michael Liu, Theodore L. Caputi, Mark Dredze, Aaron S. Kesselheim, John W. Ayers

-The data shown below were collected from the profiles of 238 tweeters who shared this research output.
+The data shown below were collected from the profiles of 227 X users who shared this research output.
 Click here to find out more about how the information was compiled.

 Mendeley readers